joelgeorgev/hello-react-ts/README.md

 # Hello React TypeScript

-> Development workflow to setup a React app using TypeScript and WebPack.
+> Development workflow to setup a React app using TypeScript and Webpack.

 ## Add .gitattributes